sable-starflower/tatbot/README.md

 # what tf

-this bot looks for words in sentences that can be turned into :punch: NUCK TATS :punch:
+discord bot that looks for words in sentences that can be turned into :punch: NUCK TATS :punch:

 # hwo do it